kajacobs/CSC360/README.md

 - https://www.geeksforgeeks.org/chdir-in-c-language-with-examples/ for understanding cd
 - https://linux.die.net/man/3/getline - used for implementing reading in the rc file https://www.geeksforgeeks.org/signals-c-language/ - used for implementing a handler to catch ctrl-C

+- A bug that I want to make you aware of is if the child process returns -1 (line 158) it then takes 2 ctrl-D's to exit SEEsh regardless of how many other commands the shell is given.
+It does terminate after 2 though.